On Center Home | MyOnCenter Portal | Start an On-Screen Takeoff Trial | Request a Quick Bid Demo | Contact Us | SALES: 1-866-627-6246

 Provided the Estimator assigned takeoff to Bid Areas and the Foremen/Project Manager have applied labor (Time) to the correct Bid Areas (see Related articles), we can group the Budget Tab "by Area" to see even more details about our project.

-DPC Budget Tab - broken on UOM and grouped by Area
+DPC Budget Tab - broken on unit of measure and grouped by Area

 Now can see that our big problem is with labor on Floor 1.
 We are significantly over-budget.
 We'd want to review the Pages that have takeoff allocated to Floor 1 (which is why it is so important to go through the trouble to name your Pages logically).